An Ode to Camp Counselor Chic

 Generally, summer camp fashion is a fashion that seems to persist.
 Since the 70s and before, camp counselors have been rocking “jorts”, oversized tees, and fleeces.
 This enduring style persists to today, and at my camp, you can still find people wearing these oversized Levi’s jean shorts and Patagonia fleeces.
 Sundresses are also popular for the more dressier parts of camp, as well as long skirts and tank tops.
 For footwear, Birkenstocks sandals and Adidas sneakers are well-liked for their durability and sustainability, shoes which have been worn by camp counselors for ages and have stood the test of time.

-Regardless of whether you’ve gone to summer camp or not, we can all learn a little from camp.
+Regardless of whether you’ve gone to summer camp or not, we can all learn a little from camp values.
 Friendships are a priority, and appearances are the least of anyone’s worries.
 Trends move slowly and the fashion stays consistent, as camp is so removed from the hustle and bustle of microtrends.
 Whether you embrace the more current granola girl camp aesthetic or go for the classics, summer camp can serve as fashion (and life) inspiration.

 Edited by Bailey Young and Claudia Rothberg